-Made with bacon, lettuce, tomatoes, and a creamy dressing, this BLT Salad is everything you love in the classic BLT sandwich in salad form.
+Made with bacon, lettuce, tomatoes, and a creamy dressing, this BLT Salad is a delicious spin on a classic BLT sandwich.

 Is there anything much better than the combination of bacon, lettuce, and tomatoes?